denisStukal/twitter_bots/README.md

 mycol.loop([mydataset], functions = ['html'], max_tweets = 'all')
 ```

 The `functions` argument specifies what type of processing you want to perform on your data.
-The only type that is relevant for creating static Twitter snapshots is 'html' that must be specified as an element of a list.
+The only type that is relevant for creating static Twitter snapshots is 'html' that must be specified as a string inside a list.

 5. Write out HTML files to the desired directory:
 ```